 Hunson Abadeer, an unkillable, hideous monstrosity who rules the Nightosphere in a perpetual state of chaos and pain, has a One-Winged Angel form Lovecraft would have been proud of, and whose first order of business when he managed to escape was to suck up the souls of everyone in Ooo.
-How Marceline ever managed to become a Chaotic NeutralCute Monster Girl with that as a parent is a riddle for the ages.
+According to the comics he became ruler of the Nightosphere by deposing some even nastier abominations.

 The interdimensional beast "Jojo" in "Mandarker".
 He apparently helped Mandark write the book The Magic of Science by Mandark and Jojo, but when Mandark summons him as part of a science fair project, he goes berserk and tries to eat Dee Dee.

 Diagon.
 It's held behind the same seal as Lucubra, but is much worse (Gwen says compared to Diagon, Lucubra is an insect!).
 In the next episode, they're actually shown the Diagon, and while the audience doesn't see it (though commercials very clearly show him), Gwen and Kevin react to seeing him as if they were in pain.
 Just take a look.
 He comes from another dimension, is referred to as an "Old One" by Charmcaster, and has enough power to match and defeat a powered up Way Big (one of Ben's most powerful aliens, if not THE most powerful).